-Place Model No. and Serial No. Label Here (Included in Literature Pack) Engine Model No. and Spec.
+Place Model No. and Serial No. Label Here (Included in Literature Pack) or Fill in Below

+Model No

+Serial No.

+Engine Model No. and Spec.
 No. (Code)

-or Fill in Below Engine Serial No. (E/No)
+Engine Serial No. (E/No)

-Model No Date Purchased
+Date Purchased

-Serial No

-POTENTIAL HAZARD

-This product is a piece of power equipment.
-WHAT CAN HAPPEN
+◆ This product is a piece of power equipment.

-Failure to follow safe operating practices can result in serious operator injury or even death.
+◆ Failure to follow safe operating practices can result in serious operator injury or even death.

-HOW TO AVOID THE HAZARD

-Keep all shields, guards, and safety devices (especially the grass discharge system) in place and in proper working condition.
-Stop engine and wait for all moving parts to stop.
-Remove spark plug wire(s) or remove key before adjusting, servicing, or performing maintenance.

-If mower deck becomes clogged, stop engine and wait for all moving parts to stop.
-Remove spark plug wire(s) or remove key before cleaning blockage.

-Keep hands, feet, and clothing away from power driven parts.
-Keep off mower unless seat platform is provided.
-Keep others off mower.
+- ♦ Keep all shields, guards, and safety devices (especially the grass discharge system) in place and in proper working condition. - ◆ Stop engine and wait for all moving parts to stop.
+Remove spark plug wire(s) or remove key before adjusting, servicing, or performing maintenance. - If mower deck becomes clogged, stop engine and wait for all moving parts to stop.
+Remove spark plug wire(s) or remove key before cleaning blockage. - ♦ Keep hands, feet, and clothing away from power driven parts. - Keep off mower unless seat platform is provided. - ♦ Keep others off mower.

-WARNING

-POTENTIAL HAZARD

-• Gasoline is harmful or fatal if swallowed.
+♦ Gasoline is harmful or fatal if swallowed.
 Long-term exposure to vapors has caused cancer in laboratory animals.

-WHAT CAN HAPPEN

-Failure to use caution may cause serious injury or illness.
+◆ Failure to use caution may cause serious injury or illness.

-HOW TO AVOID THE HAZARD

-Avoid prolonged breathing of vapors.
+- Avoid prolonged breathing of vapors.

-Keep face away from nozzle and gas tank/container opening.
+- ♦ Keep face away from nozzle and gas tank/container opening.

-Keep away from eyes and skin.
+- ♦ Keep away from eyes and skin.

-Never siphon by mouth.
+- Never siphon by mouth.